 Use the insured-rate bits/sec parameter to set the upper bound on the nonsharable bandwidth that the LAN flow is permitted to use in a sustained way.
 The range is 0 - 100,000,000 bps.
-This parameter is set to 0 bps in the default profile.
-It must be less than the max-rate parameter.
+The default value is 0 bps.
+The insured-rate value must be less than the max-rate value.
 This parameter does not require protected mode.